CattoYT/Kutils/README.md

 # DISCLAIMER!!!

-I'm not responsible if your token is stolen, that isn't really my problem.
-I did my best to protect it.
+While this mod does encrypt your token, there is still a risk of it being stolen!
 Stay safe!
-(I'm not a good dev)

 *If you actually try to steal someone's token from this mod, then please seek therapy*